ctfer-io/chall-manager/webdocs/design/pooler/index.md

 ## Context

 Due to [the genericity of the design](/docs/chall-manager/design/genericity/) the abstraction layer imply generic operations.
-For instance, loading the Pulumi stack might take seconds, and by summing up all of these operations, it creates an uncompressible time to handle an API request.
+For instance, loading the Pulumi stack might take seconds, and by summing up all of operations happening behind the curtains, it forms an uncompressible time to handle an API request.
 Then, deploying the resources can take several seconds up to several minutes depending on the [scenario](/docs/chall-manager/glossary/#scenario).
 Finally, writing it all down on the filesystem and serving the result adds more time to the response.

 Through this process, there are uncompressible times, with mostly the only variation depending on the scenario.
-Increasing the throughout of Chall-Manager can then focus on 3 things :
+Increasing the direct throughout of Chall-Manager can then focus on 3 things :
-1. Filesystem operations, but have a small impact on the overall plus would be dangerous to do it ourself rather than depending on Go's team work ;
+1. Filesystem operations, but have a small impact on the overall plus would be dangerous to do it ourself rather than depending on Go's amazing team work ;
 2. Improving locking operations, reducing the consistency of data thus be dangerous with unpredictable errors ;
-3. Improve Pulumi's code to go faster, but with such a complex codebase might end up being a highly complex unmaintainable codebases.
+3. Improve Pulumi's code to go faster, but with such a complex codebase might end up being a highly complex unmaintainable mess.

 Based on this, we consider there is no room for improving the process, in our scope.

-An approach that would work would be to pre-provision instances for your players such that everyone as its own whenever they want to.
+An approach that would perhaps work would be to pre-provision instances for your players such that everyone as its own whenever they want to.
-This would work under the condition that you know how many players you have, but would also decrease your infrastructure capability as you would require a lot of probably unused resources (e.g. CPUs) that would better fit elsewhere.
+This would work under the condition that you know how many players you have, but would also decrease your infrastructure capability as you would require a lot of probably unused resources (e.g. CPUs) that could benefit elsewhere.

-What we can change, in our scope, are **the workflows**.
+Nonetheless, what we can change in our scope are **the workflows**.
-Indeed, what if indeed of deploying instances on demand, we deploy them ahead of requesting them, by creating a pool of already deployed instance ?
+Indeed, what if instead of deploying instances on demand, or deploying them all ahead of being requested, we deploy them before by creating **a pool of already-deployed instance** ?
-In this model, instance can either be _claimed_ by a _source_ or pre-provisionned into a pool (not both).
+In this model, instance can either be _claimed_ by a _source_ or pre-provisionned into a pool (not both, of course).

 To implement this, we create a new "Service" called the _Pooler_.
 Each challenge has its own, disabled by default (`min=0, max=0`).
 A pooler is defined per attributes: